Box Office India: About

 Box Office India was launched on 10 June 2003.
 Its uses Whois privacy to anonymize its owner.
-Other than India, it is frequently visited in Pakistan, Bangladesh, Nepal, and other countries where Bollywood, the Indian Hindi-language films are popular.
-It receives average 83,854-page views per day and earns around $7,547 monthly from ad revenues.
+Other than India, it is frequently visited in Pakistan, Bangladesh, Nepal, and other countries where the Indian Hindi-language films are popular in Bollywood.
+It receives an average 83,854-page views per day and earns around $7,547 monthly from ad revenues.
 Box Office India's estimated net worth is around $183,641 as of December 2012.
 It has website backlinks from around 350 websites.
 It has been used by some leading newspapers as reference.

 Box Office reports

-Box office India provides information of box office results for domestic and overseas collections of Hindi films.
-This website updates box office reports on regular basis with territorial breakdown of domestic figures and top earners by decade and all time records.
-It also creates an overall week chart for domestic collections and update final worldwide gross of Hindi films.
-It updates opening and final figures of overseas collection of Hindi films from various countries as well as the collection of Hollywood films in India.
+Box Office India provides information of box office results for domestic and overseas collections of Hindi films.
+The website updates box office reports on a regular basis with territorial breakdown of domestic figures and top earners by decade and all time records.